dchen278/AL_IncrediblyCohesive/README.md

  * ### void addLinear()
     * Use linear search to add the value at the right index
  * ### Integer get(int index), Integer remove(int index), Integer size()
-    * Built-in ArrayList methods reimplemented in order to be functional in OrderedArrayList.
+    * Built-in ArrayList methods reimplemented in order to be functional with objects of OrderedArrayList.
     * Retains all functionality of original methods by simply calling the original ArrayList method.